 I struggled with this post.
-Birthing is a very personal journey and I find difficulty putting my experience and feelings into words, perhaps because I am very used to report writing rather than journal writing.
+Birthing is a very personal journey, and I find difficulty putting my experience and feelings into words, perhaps because I am very used to report writing rather than journal writing.
 Moreover, birthing is a topic will bore the majority of the audience.
-If anyone is interested, the reader is most likely a new mum awaiting for the arrival of her newborn.
+If anyone is interested, the reader is most likely a new mum awaiting the arrival of her newborn.

 In the last paragraph, I also touch on how natural birth is more conducive for slimming down.

 My personal birthing experience